featurepeek/marketing-website/content/blog/the-8-part-guide-to-better-code-review-checklists/index.md

 * Is caching being used if applicable?
 * Are images and assets appropriately compressed?

+There are a myriad of tools that can help you optimize the web performance of your project.
+Good places to start are [Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse) (also called [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)) and [DebugBear](https://www.debugbear.com/) for frontend projects.

 # 5. Testing 🧪

 Tests automatically check that code does what it should, making them a key part of the code review process.